-Xbox Video provides you with a great selection of the latest free TV shows in our catalog.
+Xbox Video provides you with a great selection of the latest free TV programs in our catalogue.
 You can choose from 100 episodes to watch for free.
 And they're yours to keep if you want to download them.

-To re-download free TV shows to your computer
+To re-download free TV programs to your computer

 Thanks for your feedback!

 Would you like to contact Support regarding the "Buying and renting videos through Xbox Video" issue you were reading about or a different issue?